The Importance of Visual Regression Testing

 This is where regression testing comes in, and visual regression testing along with it.

-When you run visual regression tests, you’re seeking to ensure that the visual data on the front end is displaying correctly -- be it the layout of the webpage or the button distribution on an app or piece of software.
+When you run visual regression tests, you’re seeking to ensure that the visual design on the front end is displaying correctly -- be it the layout of the webpage, web app, real device, or the button distribution on a piece of software.

 Likewise, the process seeks to validate the layout and appearance of the interface which users will see, whatever that may be for the context you’re developing.